modeking4040/Agent-scripts/README.md

 # Agent-scripts
-This repository is to save my bash shell script.
+This repository is to save bash shell script.